Malaria: Structures

-In addition to installing window screens, house screening measures include screening ceilings, doors, and eaves.
+To keep mosquitoes from entering the home, screens should be installed on windows and doors and eaves, as well as netting to cover any other sources of ventilation.
 In 2021, the World Health Organization's (WHO) Guideline Development Group conditionally recommended screening houses in this manner to reduce malaria transmission.
-However, the WHO does point out that there are local considerations that need to be addressed when incorporating these techniques.
-These considerations include the delivery method, maintenance, house design, feasibility, resource needs, and scalability.

 Several studies have suggested that screening houses can have a significant effect on malaria transmission.
 Beyond the protective barrier screening provides, it also does not call for daily behavioral changes in the household.
 Screening eaves can also have a community-level protective effect, ultimately reducing mosquito-biting densities in neighboring houses that do not have this intervention in place.